Everything you need to know about Emilia-Romagna GP qualifying

-F1 Qualifying Today: Emilia-Romagna Grand Prix 2024 - How to watch the F1 action and when
+F1 Qualifying Today: Emilia-Romagna Grand Prix 2024 start times, schedule and TV

-F1 Qualifying Today: Emilia-Romagna Grand Prix 2024 - How to watch the F1 action and when
+F1 Qualifying Today: Emilia-Romagna Grand Prix 2024 start times, schedule and TV

-Qualifying for the 2024 Emilia-Romagna Grand Prix takes place today (Saturday, May 18), with drivers and teams alike jostling for position for Sunday's showpiece event.
+Formula 1 qualifying takes centre stage at the 2024 Emilia-Romagna Grand Prix today (Saturday, May 18), with the teams all battling for grid positions in Sunday's spectacular in Imola.

-Friday's first practice session saw a disgruntled Max Verstappen make some uncharacteristic mistakes to get his weekend off to a poor start.
+Friday's opening practice session saw Ferrari's Charles Leclerc stamp his authority, setting the fastest time ahead of George Russell in the Mercedes and his team-mate Carlos Sainz.

-Championship leaders Red Bull seemed to be on the back foot with Sergio Perez and Verstappen only managing to round out the top five.
+Championship leaders Red Bull seemed to be on the back foot, with Sergio Perez and Max Verstappen only managing to round out the top five.

-Lewis Hamilton and Russell managed to salvage P4 and P5, with Verstappen struggling once again in the RB20, languishing in seventh and Perez trailing behind in eighth.
+Lewis Hamilton and Russell managed to salvage P4 and P5 respectively, while Verstappen struggled once again to find any balance in his RB20, languishing in seventh, and Perez trailed behind in eighth.

 Now with the all-important qualifying coming up after the final practice run, can Ferrari translate this strong showing into qualifying dominance and potentially a second victory for the team this season?
 Or will Red Bull and Verstappen find a way to reclaim their place at the front of the pack?